Jeff Gordon Cellars

 He is known to millions of NASCAR followers as Wonder Boy or the driver of the 24 car.

 Jeff Gordon Cellars made its official debut in late 2005 with around 250 cases of its Carneros Chardonnay.
-Since that time, the winery has produced a number of additional varietals, each around 250 cases.
+Since that time, the winery has produced a number of additional varietals, including Cabernet Sauvignon, Merlot, Pinot Noir, a Rosé of Syrah, and a signature red blend named ‘Joie de Vivre’ - each around 250 cases.
+Gordon has no intention of mass producing any wine and instead is focused on limited releases of extremely high quality wines.

 Dear Platinum Wine Club Members,